sola-st/CodeCureAgent/code_cure_agent/experimental_setups/prompt_design_without_state_machine.md

     The project will automatically be rebuilt and reanalyzed by SonarQube.
 Changes are reverted automatically if the build fails or if the rule violation remains.
     Required params: (project_name: string, bug_index: integer, changes_dicts:list[dict])
     The list should contain at least one non-empty dictionary of changes.
 Each dict must conform to the format defined in the section `## The format of the fix`.
-    Note: If you’re not in the `Trying out Fix Candidates` state, using this command will automatically switch you to it.
     [RESPECT LINE NUMBERS AS GIVEN IN THE CODE SNIPPETS]

 ## General Guidelines